airbytehq/glossary/content/term/structured data.md

 ## Structured data vs. semi-structured data

-Structured data can also be contrasted with semi-structured data, which lacks a rigid structure and does not conform directly to a data model.
-However, semi-structured data has tags and elements that describe how the data is stored.
+Structured data can also be contrasted with [semi-structured data](term/semi-structured%20data.md), which lacks a rigid structure and does not conform directly to a data model.
+However, semi-structured data has tags and elements that describe the data.

 Examples of semi-structured data are JSON or XML files.
 Semi-structured data often contains enough information that it can be relatively easily converted into structured data.